sendgrid/sendgrid-python/README.md

 print(response.headers)
 ```

-The minimum needed code to send an email without the /mail/send Helper:
+The minimum needed code to send an email without the /mail/send Helper ([here]() is a full example):

 ```python
 import sendgrid